keithrbennett/keithrbennett.github.io/_posts/2012-09-15-hello-nailgun-goodbye-jvm-startup-delays.md

 >jruby --ng-server  # 'jruby' can be replaced with 'ruby' if running in rvm
 ```

-To connect to it, all you need to do is add &#8220;&#8211;ng&#8221; to the JRuby command or the JRUBY\_OPTS environment variable&#8217;s value.
-If you always wanted to use it, you could just include &#8220;&#8211;ng&#8221; in the export of JRUBY\_OPTS in your startup script (.bashrc, .zshrc, etc.).
+To connect to it, all you need to do is add "&#8211;ng" to the JRuby command or the JRUBY\_OPTS environment variable&#8217;s value.
+If you always wanted to use it, you could just include "&#8211;ng" in the export of JRUBY\_OPTS in your startup script (.bashrc, .zshrc, etc.).
 However, this may not be a good idea.
-The Nailgun web site says &#8220;&#8230;it&#8217;s not secure.
-Not even close&#8221;.
+The Nailgun web site says "&#8230;it&#8217;s not secure.
+Not even close".
 In addition, you probably want longer running tasks to have their own JVM&#8217;s.
 This being the case, it can be better to default to _not_ use Nailgun, instead specifying the use of it when needed.

 In my work, I found that I always wanted to use Nailgun with utilities (rspec, irb, etc.), but that I couldn&#8217;t use it with my gem&#8217;s bin executable running in 1.9 mode.
 (I believe this is fixed in a 1.7 version of JRuby.)
 So here&#8217;s what I did&#8230;